Abbreviations : Report Help

-The family Cystoviridae includes enveloped viruses with a tri-segmented dsRNA genome and a double-layered protein capsid.
+The family Cystoviridae includes enveloped viruses with a tri-segmented dsRNA genome enclosed in one or two concentric, icosahedrally-symmetric protein shells.
 The innermost protein layer is a polymerase complex responsible for genome packaging, replication and transcription.
 Cystoviruses infect Gram-negative bacteria, primarily plant-pathogenic Pseudomonas syringae strains.

 Pseudomonas phage phi6 (Segment S, M12921; Segment M, M17462; Segment L, M17461), species Pseudomonas virus phi6, genus Cystovirus

-Enveloped virions (~85 nm) with two concentric, icosahedrally symmetric protein layers: the nucleocapsid surface shell (T=13) and the polymerase complex core (T=1).
-Spikes protrude from the virion surface.
+Enveloped virions (~85 nm) with typically two concentric, icosahedrally symmetric protein layers: the nucleocapsid surface shell (T=13) and the polymerase complex core (T=1).
+Spikes protrude from the virion surface

 Gram-negative bacteria, mostly Pseudomonas species